google/loaner/docs/setup_guide.md

 customize the events as need be.

 **Note**: If you customize any event, be sure to change the neighboring events, too.
-Reminder events must not overlap with eachother.
+Reminder events must not overlap with each other.
 If so, reminders may provide conflicting information to borrowers.

 The reminder events system can access the same set of actions as core and custom